Siege of Antioch: Starting the siege

 One of the problems of camping so close to the city was that it left the besiegers vulnerable to sorties from the garrison and even missiles.
-For the first fortnight of the siege, the crusaders were able to forage in the surrounding area as the defenders chose not to leave the safety of the city walls.
-However, in November Yaghi-Siyan learned that the crusaders felt the city would not fall to an assault so was able to turn his attentions from the defensive to harrying the besiegers.
+For the first fortnight of the siege, the Crusaders were able to forage in the surrounding area as the defenders chose not to leave the safety of the city walls.
+However, in November Yaghi-Siyan learned that the Crusaders felt the city would not fall to an assault so was able to turn his attentions from the defensive to harrying the besiegers.
 He mobilised his cavalry and began harassing the besiegers.
-With the immediate area stripped clean, the crusaders' foraging parties had to search further afield for supplies leaving them more vulnerable and on several occasions were attacked by the garrisons of nearby fortifications.
-Yaghi-Siyan's men also used the Dog Bridge, outside the Dog Gate to harass the crusaders.
-Adhemar of Le Puy and Raymond IV's men, who were camped closest to the bridge, attempted to destroy it using picks and hammers, but made little impact on the strong structure while under missile fire from Antioch's defenders.
-Another attempt was made to render the bridge unusable, this time with a mobile shelter to protect the crusaders, but the garrison sortied and successfully drove them away.
+With the immediate area stripped clean, the Crusaders' foraging parties had to search further afield for supplies leaving them more vulnerable and on several occasions were attacked by the garrisons of nearby fortifications.
+Yaghi-Siyan's men also used the Dog Bridge outside the Dog Gate to harass the Crusaders.
+Adhemar Raymond's men, who were camped closest to the bridge, attempted to destroy it using picks and hammers, but made little impact on the strong structure while under missile fire from Antioch's defenders.
+Another attempt was made to render the bridge unusable, this time with a mobile shelter to protect the Crusaders, but the garrison sortied and successfully drove them away.
 Soon after, three siege engines were built opposite the Dog Gate.
-In the end, the crusaders erected a blockade on the bridge to obstruct potential sorties.
+In the end, the Crusaders erected a blockade on the bridge to obstruct potential sorties.

-The port of St Symeon on the Mediterranean coast, 9 mi west of Antioch would allow the crusaders to bring reinforcements.
-Raymond of Aguilers mentions that the English landed at the port before the crusade reached Antioch, but did not record whether a battle for control of St Symeon took place.
-Reinforcements in the form of thirteen Genoese ships reached St Symeon on 17 November, and though the route from Antioch to St Symeon ran close to the city walls, meaning the garrison could impede travel, joined up with the rest of the crusaders.
-According to the Genoese chronicler Caffaro di Rustico da Caschifellone, the Genoese suffered heavy casualties en route from St Symeon to Antioch.
+The port of St Symeon on the Mediterranean coast, 9 mi west of Antioch would allow the Crusaders to bring reinforcements.
+Raymond of Aguilers mentions that the English landed at the port before the crusade reached Antioch, but he did not record whether a battle for control of St Symeon took place.
+Reinforcements in the form of 13 Genoese ships reached St Symeon on 17 November, and though the route from Antioch to St Symeon ran close to the city walls—meaning the garrison could impede travel—the Genoese joined up with the rest of the Crusaders.
+According to Genoese chronicler Caffaro di Rustico da Caschifellone, the Genoese suffered heavy casualties en route from St Symeon to Antioch.
 Bohemond's troops built a counterfort outside Saint Paul's Gate in Antioch's northeast wall to protect themselves against missiles from Antioch's defenders.
 Known as Malregard, the fort was built on a hill and probably consisted of earthen ramparts.
 The construction has been dated to around the time the Genoese arrived.
-The crusaders were further bolstered by the arrival of Tancred, who set up camp to the west of his uncle, Bohemond.
+The Crusaders were further bolstered by the arrival of Tancred, who set up camp to the west of his uncle Bohemond.